ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after adding HBP, non-barreled batted balls, and foul balls to the training.
-Also added delta run expectancy of each event for evaluation.
+- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: finished training for 2022.
+Converting regressed events into expected run values.

 ## Next Steps

 In the upcoming stages, the project will address the following tasks:

-- **Model Analysis:** Finding the correlation of past-year pitch grades and next-year ERA.
+- **Model Training:** Training the pitch type effectiveness models after the 2023 and 2022-2023 pitch grade models finish training.

 ## Project Structure